Your cart is empty.

 Our team of Lawyers are here for you; to provide comprehensive and confidential legal advice to workers.

 Our Centre is open from Monday to Friday 9am to 5pm.

-We encourage work related enquiries to be directed to the online form.
-Alternatively you can call us on 08 8410 6499 (toll free number) anytime.
 If we are on another call, you can leave a voicemail and we will call you back.

 We have been operating out of Adelaide since 1979, and we are uniquely placed to advise, inform and represent workers on workplace issues including but not limited to the following:

 Our team takes pride in assisting working women and gender diverse folk with their unique experience of the workplace.

 We are committed to empowering workers and we aim to give workers the tools to advocate for themselves in their colleagues in the future.
 After coming to our service, we want you to have a deeper understanding of your rights at work.